 At that time MoMo had been running for a few years, only in Helsinki, but the team was eager to take that friendly mobile mixer model global.
 Tokyo became the first ‘chapter’ location, our debut event was held Sept.
 13th 2004, with San Francisco and Singapore following a few months later.
 By our 1st birthday there were a dozen cities on the map with +150 groups, from Adelaide to Zurich, joining the family to-date.
 It has been an awesome journey.

 Ok, with that background out of the way, what are some key lessons?
 Simply put, I’ve learned plenty, and not nearly enough.
 We’ve built an amazing network, both here and abroad, from scratch based on a simple mission of ‘Bringing the Community Together’ for the greater good of all.
 While that concept is widely held and often-pursued by various groups since, there was not much in the way of other existing models for us to observe in those early days.

-While I could crush 1,000 words for you to skim, may as well do 20,000 and publish an e-book (kinda tempting), here’s my point: essentially, if there is a single no lip-service marketing noise rule that is mission critical, it’s All About The People.
+While I could crush 1,000 words for you to skim, may as well do 20,000 and publish an e-book (kinda tempting), here’s my point: essentially, if there is a single no lip-service marketing noise rule that is mission critical, it’s All About People.
 From speakers and sponsors to venues and volunteers, and most importantly = attendees, making everyone happy is like magic.
-That takes plenty of energy, luck and patience, to deliver smiles across every channel.
+That takes plenty of energy, luck and patience, to consistently deliver smiles across every channel.